Azure-Samples/ms-identity-aspnet-daemon-webapp/README.md

 1. Once the web site is created, locate it it in the **Dashboard** and click it to open **App Services** **Overview** screen.
 1. From the **Overview** tab of the App Service, download the publish profile by clicking the **Get publish profile** link and save it.
 Other deployment mechanisms, such as from source control, can also be used.
 1. Switch to Visual Studio and go to the dotnet-web-daemon-v2 project.
 Right click on the project in the Solution Explorer and select **Publish**.
 Click **Import Profile** on the bottom bar, and import the publish profile that you downloaded earlier.
-1. Click on **Configure** and in the `Connection tab`, update the Destination URL so that it is a `https` in the home page url, for example [https://dotnet-web-daemon-v2-contoso.azurewebsites.net](https://dotnet-web-daemon-v2-contoso.azurewebsites.net).
+1. Click on **Configure** and in the `Connection tab`, update the Destination URL so that it is a `https` in the home page URL, for example [https://dotnet-web-daemon-v2-contoso.azurewebsites.net](https://dotnet-web-daemon-v2-contoso.azurewebsites.net).
 Click **Next**.
 1. On the Settings tab, make sure `Enable Organizational Authentication` is NOT selected.
 Click **Save**.
 Click on **Publish** on the main screen.
 1. Visual Studio will publish the project and automatically open a browser to the URL of the project.
 If you see the default web page of the project, the publication was successful.